alookatommorow/alookatommorow.github.io/_posts/2016-09-06-data-attributes-and-ajax-in-rails.markdown

 categories: ruby rails ajax javascript development
 ---

-Let's explore a pattern that is useful for adding dynamic content to a Rails application.
-To enable this, we will make use of HTML5 data attributes and jQuery ajax requests.
+Here we will explore a pattern that is useful for adding dynamic content to a Rails application.
+To enable this, we will make use of HTML5 data attributes and jQuery ajax requests in conjuction with our Rails application.

-Let's say we have a Rails application with a database of movies.
+Let's say we have a Rails app with a database of movies.
 Users can browse movies and those who have created an account can write reviews of a given movie.
 In the view for the `show` action of the `Movies` controller, we list out the director, year, and country of the movie.
 We also render a partial to display the movie's reviews:

 {% highlight erb %}
 #app/views/movies/show.html.erb